GonzaloRodriguezBlanco/suspicious-reading-detector/README.md

 This code is the technical assessment solution for a backend position at Acme Electric Inc. This code is no longer maintained.
 This README tries to explain the work that has been done.

+> **_PAIRING:_**  There is a change in the algorithm used to calculate suspicious readings.
+The request is to use the
+> average instead the median.
+But the client tests are still working because de data set used in the tests also satisfy
+> The new algorithm.
+The normal execution with the data files give as different result which is ok.

 ## Run or test something

 This will give you a docker container up and running: